metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 To run Metabase in a cloud environment of any kind we highly recommend using an independent database server with high availability such as Amazon RDS.
 So for standard deployments we will choose to create an RDS instance with our Elastic Beanstalk application.

 NOTE: it's possible to skip this step if you wish.
-However, this will force Metabase to use a local H2 database file on your application server, and **there will be no way to backup and maintain that database**.
-So when your instance is restarted for any reason you'll lose all your Metabase data.
+However, this will force Metabase to use a local H2 database file on your application server, and there will be no way to backup and maintain that database. **When your instance is restarted for any reason you'll lose all your Metabase data**.
 If you are just doing a quick trial of Metabase that may be okay, but otherwise we recommend against it.

-To set the database password from the Beanstalk template, hit "Review and Launch", and then look for the Database configuration pane as below.
+To set the database password from the Beanstalk template, after you've clicked `Review and Launch`, look for the Database configuration pane as below.
 It should have a red outline when you first see this page.
-Next, click on the "Modify" link.
+Next, click on the `Modify` link.

 ![Elastic Beanstalk Database Configuration Options](images/EBDatabaseConfigurationOptions.png)